 Every entry of the Morphodex includes information about Morpheme, Type, Denotation, Etymology, and Evidence.
 Other information includes See Also, Notes, Twin, and Doublet, which appears on applicable entries.

-The Morpheme section lists the morpheme.
+The Morpheme section lists the morpheme and realized allomorphs when applicable.
 Bases are capitalized.
 Affixes include hyphens.
 The hyphen denotes the form of the affix with prefixes with a hyphen on the end, suffixes with a hyphen on the front, and interfixes with hyphens on both ends.
 The Type section additionally lists the type of morpheme as a free base, bound base, prefix, suffix, interfix, or connecting vowel.

 The Denotation section lists what the morpheme denotes, or means.
 As largely lexical forms, bases are easiest to denote.
 For example, the denotation for the base Act is “do, perfom, set in motion, keep in movement.”
 Functional bases include a description of the base.
 For example, the denotation for the base The reads “definite article.”
 Likewise, affixes exist on a lexical-functional continuum, so denotations vary from “Greek singular suffix” for -a to “across, over, beyond, through, on the other side of, go beyond” for trans-.